58 Probability

 Probability Playground

 This is an interactive site where you can see the relationships between probability distributions (on the Map) and explore the distributions.
-You can study visually their properties such as convergence to other distributions, their shapes, the effects of their parameters, and even simulate them.
+You can study visually their properties such as mean and variance, convergence to other distributions, their shapes, the effects of their parameters, and even simulate them.

 Spending a few minutes on the Probability Playground will deepen your understanding of any distribution and see how distributions are connected with each other.
 And you can see how means and variances are derived from first principles.